i0Ek3/Funny-ianpasm/README.md

 This part is about my hackintosh experience on Shinelon A40L-741 QTS5.

+## crx

+In crx/ I offered you some extension files to make your Chrome more powerful and effiency.

 And I hope you can find your enjoy in here.